eigerco/pallet-move/doc/design.md

 The key point is to perform such minor updates periodically when it would be easier to maintain the changing codebase.
 Waiting too long between syncs can cause a lot of problems and make it impossible to merge changes without a lot of manual work, which can lead to a situation where it will be easier to fork the repository again and start from scratch, especially if it is done by a separate team than the one who created the fork.

 ## The proposed architecture solution
 The Move pallet will be implemented according to the Substrate framework standards.
-It shall integrate a modified version of the MoveVM taken out from the official Move language repo.
+It shall integrate a modified version of the MoveVM taken out from the official Move language repo, so we'll have our fork of MoveVM.
 To integrate MoveVM effectively in the pallet, an additional layer of abstraction will be used.

 ### Substrate MoveVM pallet
 Pontem’s initial work follows the standards and architecture commonly used by Substrate pallets.
 Taking this into account, we will also follow this decision.
+Our proposed work will be called MoveVm pallet - `pallet-move`.

 Let's dive into the crucial aspects of pallet architecture:
 1) Module: The MoveVM pallet represents a module within a Substrate runtime.
 The MoveVM pallet would include only things needed for interaction with the virtual machine.